snap-one/docs-driverworks/README.md

 ### DriverWorks Fundamentals

-The DriverWorks Fundamentals Guide can be found [here][fundamentals].
-This guide is intended to provide an overview of the fundamental components that make up a device driver as well as the architectural layers that a device driver interacts with.
+The [DriverWorks Fundamentals Guide][fundamentals] is intended to provide an overview of the fundamental components that make up a device driver as well as the architectural layers that a device driver interacts with.
 Additionally, The Fundamentals Guide contains Proxy-specific information that falls outside of the functions defined in the proxy documentation.

 ### DriverWorks Proxy Documentation